Salmonella

 Salmonellae are a known bacterial cause of food-poisoning incidents worldwide, and are common commensals of all animals and birds.
 These organisms can live in the digestive tract of a wide range of animals and birds.

 Some types of salmonellae can affect humans as well as animals.
-Transmission to humans can occur when organisms, introduced into the kitchen in poultry carcasses, meat or unpasteurised milk, multiply in food due to inadequate cooking, cross-contamination of cooked foods and inadequate storage.
+Transmission to humans can occur when organisms, introduced into the kitchen in poultry carcasses, meat or unpasteurised milk, multiply in food, usually due to inadequate cooking or cross-contamination.

 Many of the types of salmonellae that cause human food poisoning do not cause clinical signs in animals so monitoring is necessary to check levels of infection.